-On Friday 10 September 2021 at 6.30pm, Jan Mot in collaboration with WIELS Brussels will host a conversation with Michel Claura and Elize Mazadiego.
-This event coincides with the current exhibitions: Ian Wilson, David Lamelas: Traces of Speech and Time in Michel Claura’s Miscellanies at Jan Mot (until 12/09/2021) and Marcel Broodthaers: Industrial Poems, Open Letters at WIELS (10/9/2021 – 9/1/2022).
+On Friday 10 September 2021 at 6.30pm, Jan Mot in collaboration with WIELS Brussels hosted a conversation with Michel Claura and Elize Mazadiego.
+This event coincides with the exhibitions: Ian Wilson, David Lamelas: Traces of Speech and Time in Michel Claura’s Miscellanies at Jan Mot (until 12/09/2021) and Marcel Broodthaers: Industrial Poems, Open Letters at WIELS (10/9/2021 – 9/1/2022).

 A number of Michel Claura’s writings were reprinted in Alex Alberro and Blake Stimson’s Conceptual Art: A Critical Anthology (1999), signaling the curator and critic’s importance in the formation of 1960s and 1970s art.
 In this anthology is a 1973 publication, titled L’art conceptuel that was originally printed in XXe siècle.
 It features Claura and Seth Siegelaub’s attempts to define the parameters of Conceptual art: its origins, successes and its politics.